Algae Identification

 Is it safe to swim in a green pool?

-The short answer is that it depends.
+The brief answer is that it varies.

 Mild Green Algae Treatment

-Lo-Chlor, their algaecide, is effective against green, black, and mustard algae.
+Lo-Chlor, algaecide, is effective against green, black, and mustard algae.
 Here are some steps you can take to use Lo-Chlor Pool Algaecide:

 Super-chlorinate the pool with liquid chlorine (10 litres per 50000 lt pool).